Map Triangulation: Find Your Location (Easily & Accurately)

 Last Update:

-To triangulate successfully, you must be able to see features or landmarks in the terrain and to identify these on your map.
-For this reason, this technique is tricky to use in low visibility.
-However, in all but a complete whiteout, you should be able to single out at least a few usable landmarks or features in the surrounding terrain.
+To triangulate successfully, you’ll need to identify 2 or 3 features or landmarks in the surrounding terrain and locate them on your map.
+This technique is challenging in low visibility, but in all but a complete whiteout, you should be able to identify at least a few usable landmarks or features in the surrounding terrain.

 Some more prominent or obvious features you could use include buildings, peaks, knolls, hillocks, boulders, saddles, gullies, bluffs, lakes, ponds, and outcrops.
 Subtler features include steep points on a slope (marked by tightly packed contour lines on your map), turns or bends in a trail, river, or road, ridgelines, and/or trees and vegetation.

-Before taking bearings to any of the above landmarks or features, you first have to take care of a few logistical necessities with your map and compass.
+Before taking bearings to any landmarks or features, you’ll need to correct for magnetic declination using your map and compass.

-Secondly, orient your map so it is facing true north.
+Secondly, orient your map so it is facing true north, rather than magnetic north.
 This is done by aligning the orienting lines on your map with the north (red) needle in your compass.

 HOW TO TRIANGULATE YOUR POSITION